tlindner/GIME-MMU-TESTER/README.md

 Option 5:
 1. MarchU memory test
+ - Currently uses two patterns $55 and $aa
+ - Only test pages with no heap, stack or code
+ - Skip otherwise
- - Currently only page 3C
+ - Does not test page overlap

 Option 6, Show VDG wrap around:
 1. Setup PMODE 4 screen.